odoo/documentation/accounting/payables/pay/multiple.rst

 	* :doc:`../../bank/reconciliation/use_cases`

-Partial payments of several supplier bills
+Partial payments of several vendor invoices
 ==========================================

-How to pay several supplier bills having cash discounts at once?
+How to pay several vendor invoices having cash discounts at once?
 ----------------------------------------------------------------

-You already learned how to pay bills in various way but what about partial payment?
-We are taking another example where we will do partial payment for various bills.
+You already learned how to pay invoices in various way but what about partial payment?
+We are taking another example where we will do partial payment for various invoices.

-We are creating multiple bills and partially pay them through bank statements.
+We are creating multiple invoices and partially pay them through bank statements.

 We are adding payment terms which allow some cash discount where vendor